 "..it was just too cumbersome so I removed it".)

--William recounted once the need to be alert because the Germans were know to stretch wire across the road “just at neck height” to catch the unwary motorcycle rider.
+-William once recounted his need to be alert because the Germans were known to stretch wire across the road “just at neck height” to catch the unwary motorcycle rider.

--He was also assigned to 39 RCCE Service Police.
-Sometimes, he said, it seemed the most import police work he did was guarding the mess hall from marauding starving civilian populations, occasionally he said; “I just looked the other way”.
+-He was also frequently assigned to 39 RCCE Service Police.
+He said it often seemed the most import police work he did was guarding the mess hall from marauding starving civilian populations, and "...occasionally..." he said; “...I just looked the other way”.

--He once described shooting at enemy aircraft; ".... but I never hit them of course, we just wern't equipped for that."
+-He once described shooting at enemy aircraft; ".... but I never hit them of course, we just weren't equipped for that."

 Captured German Aircrew (William Balmer - Far Left).

-( 16 members of 39 RCCE Wing were killed in this one “air-raid” on their Eindhoven base).
+( Sixteen members of 39 RCCE Wing were killed in this one air-raid! )

--He spoke of an incident when “…high ranking Brass visited our airfield and….we didn’t even know, security could be that tight…..”.
-He named Churchill and Field Marshal Montgomery. (*Research shows this was possible, both were actually present within a few kilometers of Bills unit when they crossed the Rheine River, and a few weeks later Montgomery arrived again for the surrender of Nazi Axis forces which took place May 7, 1945 less than 6 km from the Luneburg Airfield where Bill would have been stationed at that date.)
+-"But" Bill said; "..security could be tight".
+He spoke of an incident when “…high ranking Brass visited our airfield, and we didn’t even know...security could be that tight!”.
+He named Churchill and Field Marshal Montgomery as passing through his unit. (*This was a claim I discounted until my research showed both named individuals were actually present when the Allied units including 39RCCE crossed the Rheine River in the advance into Germany.
+Again a few weeks later, May 7, 1945, Montgomery arrived for the surrender of Nazi Axis forces less than 6 km from the Airfield where Bill would have been stationed on that date.)

 -In the recorded interview with his Grandson Bill responds about the nature of any 'good' that might come from all this;